makostadima/r-novice-intermediate-cambridge-june2015/02-data-structures-part1.md

 > - To use R functions to extract the type, class, and structure of an R object.
 >

-### Data Types
+#### Data Types

-Before we can analyse any data, we need to have a strong understanding of the basic data types and structures, in which we can store information.
+Before we can analyse any data, we need to have a strong understanding of the basic data types and structures in which we can store information.
 This is particularly important for efficient and frustration-free programming.

-R has 5 basic atomic types (meaning they can't be broken down into anything smaller):
+R has five basic atomic types (meaning they can't be broken down into anything smaller):

 * logical (e.g., `TRUE`, `FALSE`)
 * numeric